-The rapid and dramatic economic advances made by many countries over the past decade have accelerated the need to find sustainable and plentiful supplies of energy to maintain an an increasing demand for power; from domestic use to commercial use to maintain food stores and address issues of food security.
+The rapid and dramatic economic advances made by many countries over the past decade have accelerated the need to find sustainable and plentiful supplies of energy to maintain an an increasing demand for power; from domestic use to commercial use in order to maintain food stores and address issues of food security.

 In this search for sustainable energy there are unintended consequences for habitats and ecosystems, sometimes exacerbating the severe effects of climate change.
 Addressing the challenge of Energy requires multiple disciplines to collaborate on approaches to not only provide new, clean energy for a growing population, but to address the political and environmental issues of large-scale production of new energy solutions such as hydro- and wind-power.